Brigadier Hoshiyar Singh metro station

 Brig.
 Hoshiar Singh Metro Station or BHS metro station (formerly known as City Park metro station) is a terminus station on the Green Line of the Delhi Metro and is located at Bahadurgarh City which comes under Jhajjar district of Haryana.
 It is an elevated station.
 Nearby stops to the station are Devilal Park, Sector-6 and Sector-7.

+Etymology

+It is named after the martyr Brigadier Hoshiar Singh, Param Vir Chakra (PVC) awardee war hero of 1962 Sino-Indian War.
+Earlier this station was known as the City Park metro station, and in September 2018 the BJP Government of Haryana renamed it in the honor of Brigadier Hoshiyar Singh.